-The oldest building on campus, Main Hall was built before Wisconsin received statehood and is rumored to have been a stop on the Underground Railroad.
+Main Hall was built in 1853-1854 and is the oldest building on campus.
+It was added to the National Register of Historic Places in 1974.
 This rich history adds to the character of the facility.
 The deep armchairs in Strange Lounge are perfect for a cozy study session while the thick walls keep out the Wisconsin winter.
 Home to the humanities, Main Hall houses the Hiram A. Jones Latin Library as well as a language laboratory.
 The classroom capacity in Main Hall ranges from 15 to 50 people, and all classrooms are equipped with ceiling computer projectors.

 Science & Youngchild Halls